-Recommendation:
+Recommendations:

-- 1. The District must comply with statute and collect and maintain in each student's cumulative file copies of verifiable residency, birth certificate and immunization documentation as required by law. - 2.
-The District must comply with statute and maintain student records for at least 4 years after the fiscal year it was created or received.
+1. The District must comply with statute and collect and maintain in each student's cumulative file copies of verifiable residency, birth certificate and immunization documentation as required by law.

-ADM AND FUNDING ADJUSTMENT
+ADM AND FUNDING ADJUSTMENTS

 A.R.S. § 15-915 requires that ADE makes corrections for audit findings to both budget capacity and state aid.
 ADE's School Finance Unit's Memo 13-011 informs LEAs of these statutory requirements: